 What is God’s ‘Name’?
 It is used used over 6,800 times in the Holy Scriptures.
 God has many important titles and God does have a name and His Name is important.
 In many English speaking translations of the Scriptures, the translators, used the word “LORD”, in place of where God's personal powerful holy name is written.
 Using or speaking God's name is not a necessity or an absolute requirement.
 If all you know, is - Heavenly Father, then you are good to go.
 We don't have to absolutely know the exact way His Name is to be pronounced.
 It is not about rigid requirements, but about faith and a loving relationship.
 It is not about having to address God by His Name or He does not hear you or He does not answer you.
 God is bigger and better and beyond our human standards and human ideas.
 On the flip side of the coin, using God’s Name is not forbidden in the Scriptures.
 The idea of not using His Name is rooted in superstition and fear, both which are not pleasing to God.
 If you have a Bible that uses, LORD, you could pretend that it is an acronym for, “Living Omnipresent Ruler Divine”.
 Some, like to say, “The Eternal” instead of Lord or some other reverent respectful title.
 There are many different opinions as to how God’s name is to be pronounced and so some say, rather than pronounce it wrong, some believe it is best not to try and pronounce it at all.
 Some say the Name of God can not be pronounced because it is literaly unpronouncable.
 Some say that it is not really "a name", but more of an idea or concept or figure of speach.
 "When we look at what God spoke to Mosheh (Moses), when Mosheh asked what God’s Name was (Exodus 3), it helps us to understand that name and possibly how to pronounce it.
 God said, “I am that I am” or “I will be that I will be”.
 In the original Hebrew it sounded something like, “eyeh asher eyeh”.
 This word “eh-yeh” is the root or heart of God’s Name.
 Depending on how this word is used in sentence structure, it has many different sounds; such as: hayah, yeh-hee, yee-yeh, veheyeh, etc (and many more).
 This word means “to be” or “to exist”.
 When God first told Moses, “I AM”, He was saying, “I will be” or “I will exist”, but then as God continues to speak to Mosheh, God, then declares His Name as “He will be” or “He will exist”.
 (God now changes direction from first person, “eh-yeh” to third person.
 When this happens, the letter, yod, is placed at the beginning of the word and the word changes sounds.
 There are many ideas about how this name is supposed to be pronounced.
 Some say “The Name”, pronunciation was lost over time and no one knows for sure.
 Some pronounce His name as: Jehovah, Yahweh, Yahawah, Yahuah, Yahoveh, Yehovah, or Yeheweh and so on and so forth.
 Normally, in most Jewish cultures and practice, His Name is regarded as so Sacred and Holy, that no one dares speak it, but uses titles only, such as, HaShem, Adonai, Ado-shem, etc. His name means, “He will be”.
 He will be forever and ever and ever.
 He will rule and reign as King for everlasting in Heavenly Jerusalem.
 He will be merciful forever and ever.
 The Almighty Y~H~V~H, He will be, king forever.
 Yes Heaven, the Kingdom of Heaven and it's King, will be forever.
 He will be!!!
 As His name is declared, it is a powerful declaration of the Eternal Everlasting Kingdom of Heaven, and the Eternal Everlasting Eloheem King of Heaven, and His Eternal Everlasting Reign!
 This, Y~H~V~H, Yud-heh-vav-heh is Eloheem's personal name.
 The letters that make up God's Name are declared as: Yud-Heh-Vav-Heh.
 Sometimes in the Scriptures, God's name is only written with the 'yud' and the 'heh' and most agree, is pronounced, something like “Yah” or "Yuh".
 The Hebrew word, “SHEM”, does mean 'name', but also can mean, 'character, power, reputation, report, mark, memorial, monument, authority, fame, and glory'.
 God's Name is important, but knowing Him personally, is much more important than knowing exactly how to say His name.
 Knowing His Name is good, but also know His character and authority.
+And it is possible that God's Holy Name is not limited to just one way of pronouncing.
+His Name could be pronounced in many ways.
 There are also many other names or titles by which God is called.

 The Wonderful names of Elohim